kd0kfo/utils/README.md

 utils
 =====

-Miscellaneous Linux Utility functions I've written and/or used.
+Miscellaneous (generally Linux) Utility functions I've written and/or used.